 - A student consulting with a professor in the History Department about a project based on the wartime letters of Eleanor Roosevelt.
 With the Franklin D. Roosevelt Presidential Library and Museum just three miles away, our students enjoy the opportunity to perform original archival research about a pivotal time in American history.

 - A faculty member in the Department of Modern Languages & Cultures coordinating the individual placement of a Spanish major for a semester’s worth of study at the Universidad de Seville in Spain.
-Last year, over 40% of Marist undergraduates studied abroad in semester-long or short-term programs.
+Last year, nearly 50% of Marist undergraduates studied abroad in semester-long or short-term programs.

 - An exhibit of paintings commemorating Revolutionary War events taking place in the area.
 The Hudson River Valley Institute, housed in Fontaine, publishes The Hudson River Valley Review and offers students a variety of internship and service opportunities.